 656.385.
-(1) In all cases involving a dispute over compensation benefits pursuant to ORS 656.245, 656.247, 656.260, 656.327 or 656.340, where a claimant finally prevails after a proceeding has commenced, the Director of the Department of Consumer and Business Services, [or] the Administrative Law Judge or the court shall require the insurer or self-insured employer to pay a reasonable attorney fee to the claimant's attorney.
+(1) In all cases involving a dispute over compensation benefits pursuant to, or costs, attorney fees or penalties related to, ORS 656.245, 656.247, 656.248, 656.260, 656.327 or 656.340, where a claimant finally prevails after a proceeding has commenced, the Director of the Department of Consumer and Business Services, [or] the Administrative Law Judge or the court shall require the insurer or self-insured employer to pay a reasonable attorney fee to the claimant's attorney for all work performed at the level of the proceeding and for any other work performed on the claim prior to commencement of the proceeding.
 In such cases, where an attorney is instrumental in obtaining a settlement of the dispute prior to a decision by the director, [or] an Administrative Law Judge or the court, the director, [or] Administrative Law Judge or court shall require the insurer or self-insured employer to pay a reasonable attorney fee to the claimant's attorney.
-The attorney fee must be based on all work the claimant's attorney has done relative to the proceeding at all levels before the department or court.
+The attorney fee must be based on all work the claimant's attorney has done relative to the proceeding at all levels before the department and for any other work performed on the claim prior to commencement of the proceeding.
 The attorney fee assessed under this section must be proportionate to the benefit to the injured worker.
 The director shall adopt rules for establishing the amount of the attorney fee, giving primary consideration to the results achieved and to the time devoted to the case.
-An attorney fee awarded pursuant to this subsection may not exceed [\$3,000] \$4,000 absent a showing of extraordinary circumstances.
-The maximum attorney fee awarded under this subsection shall be adjusted annually on July 1 by the same percentage increase as made to the average weekly wage defined in ORS 656.211, if any.
+[An attorney fee awarded pursuant to this subsection may not exceed \$3,000 absent a showing of extraordinary circumstances.
+The maximum attorney fee awarded under this subsection shall be adjusted annually on July 1 by the same percentage increase as made to the average weekly wage defined in ORS 656.211, if any.]